As we start 2019, we’re looking at ways that we can all live life better.

 Never heard of a sound bath?
 Stop running the taps and listen.

 “Sound Therapy has been used for thousands of years in many different cultures all with the same intention; to move us from a place of imbalance to balance,” Puranshant Kaur, a yoga teacher and sound bath practitioner in Ireland explains.
-“Pythagoras is one of the earliest to be recorded looking into the healing properties of sound.
-He taught that you could heal using sound and harmonic frequencies and was the first person to prescribe 'music medicine’.”

 Now you know the potential healing properties of sound, look up your nearest sound bath – if you’re in Manchester take a look at this Meet Up group.